20 Quick 15-Min Tasks to Benefit and Grow Your Store

 8. Have a brainstorm session.
 Take a minute to sit down with your ideas (or bonus: surrounding people!) to think up ideas for upcoming sales or campaigns.
 Campaigns = more sales, so the more, the better.
 In fact, we believe that the optimal campaign amount is about one per month.

 9. Put an existing design on a new product.
-Use the mockup generator to try out an existing design of yours on an entirely new product.
+Use the mockup feature of the Design Maker to try out an existing design of yours on an entirely new product.
 If it looks good, then publish on your store!
 Make a big deal of it, send out emails to your subscribers, put it up on social media, and generally remind your followers that you’re there and you’re constantly working to expand.

 10. Improve the product description for your best-selling item.
 The product description is a key factor in convincing your visitor to buy your product, and it can always be improved.
 To make the most of it, take your best-selling item and think about how you can make it sound even more of an attractive prospect.
 Here are some tips for writing killer product descriptions.